arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/REST_DOCUMENT_DELETE_MULTI.md

 /// Return additionally the complete previous revision of the changed
 /// document under the attribute *old* in the result.
 ///
-/// @RESTHEADERPARAMETERS
+/// @RESTQUERYPARAM{ignoreRevs,boolean,optional}
+/// If set to *true*, ignore any *_rev* attribute in the selectors.
+No
+/// revision check is performed.
 ///
-/// @RESTHEADERPARAM{If-Match,string,optional}
+/// @RESTDESCRIPTION
-/// You can conditionally remove a document based on a target revision id by
+/// The body of the request is an array consisting of selectors for
+/// documents.
+A selector can either be a string with a key or a string
+/// with a document handle or an object with a *_key* attribute.
+This
+/// API call removes all specified documents from *collection*.
+If the
+/// selector is an object and has a *_rev* attribute, it is a
+/// precondition that the actual revision of the removed document in the
-/// using the *if-match* HTTP header.
+/// collection is the specified one.
 ///
-/// @RESTDESCRIPTION
 /// The body of the response contains a JSON object with the information
 /// about the handle and the revision.
 The attribute *_id* contains the
 /// known *document-handle* of the removed document, *_key* contains the